 Have you tried eating homemade bone broth?
 Bone broth is one of the tastiest and most inexpensive health foods that you can make right in your own kitchen.
 There are a lot of good reasons to make this amazing liquid, so if you haven’t tried making your own yet, grab some leftover bones from a whole chicken or ask your butcher or market for some beef bones, get out your Instant Pot or slow cooker, and get to work.
 Your taste buds, wallet, and your health will thank you.
 And really, it isn’t even that much work.

 Let’s start with the obvious.
-Bone broth tastes really good.
+Homemade bone broth tastes really good.
 It has a deep rich flavor that you just won’t get out of a cartoon of beef or chicken stock.

-Drink the broth on its own, or use it as the base for soups, stews and sauces.
-Any recipe that calls for broth or stock will be delicious with bone broth.
+Drink the broth on its own, or use it as the base for soups, stews, and sauces.
+Any recipe that calls for broth or stock will be delicious with homemade bone broth.
 Try simmering rice or vegetables in the broth for added flavor and nutrition.